sockheadrps/ServerStats/README.md

 To run:
 ```
 poetry install
-poetry run python main.py
+poetry run python -m server_stats
 ```
-Connect to your ip, at the endpoint '/stats' on port 8080
+Connect to your ip, at the main endpoint on port 8000 (by default)
 ```
-http://YOUR_IP:8080/stats (if accessing from a different client machine than the host)
+http://YOUR_IP:8000/(if accessing from a different client machine than the host)
-http://localhost:8080/stats (if youre accessing from the host machine)
+http://localhost:8080/ (if youre accessing from the host machine)
 ```
 To run tests (development only):
 ```